juliarose/tf2-price/README.md

 );
 ```

+In release builds in Rust, integers pose the risk of [overflowing](https://en.wikipedia.org/wiki/Integer_overflow).
+While, this behaviour is [not considered unsafe](https://doc.rust-lang.org/reference/behavior-not-considered-unsafe.html#integer-overflow), it is problematic.
+This crate uses [saturating arithmetic](https://en.wikipedia.org/wiki/Saturation_arithmetic) for integer arithmetic and also provides methods for checking for overflow.

 Due to the vast size of 64-bit integers, worries about reaching their bounds are generally unnecessary.
 To give a practical example:

 ```rust